MagicBotTeam/magicBot-Update/README.md

 - The maximum number of characters has doubled, going from 4 to 8 players for the Premium version, and from 2 to 4 for the free version.

 ## Category: *Administration*
 - Translations have been added to the entire server, which now allows you to set the base language for all your users on your server.
 Additionally, users will have the option to change the language of their profile according to their preferences.
+Use `/set-lang server: True/False language: Fench/English/Spanish`

 - Added the Spanish version of Magic Bot. ⚠ This version may contain translation errors, if you find any, please let us know!